kiddiRU/Verk1_H1/designDocument/sketch.md

 ## Types of users:

+### Privelages:
+Organizers > Spectators
-Privelages: Organizers > ?Club Owner? > Team Captains > PLayers > Spectators
+?Club Owner? > Team Captains > PLayers > Spectators

 ### Organizers
+- Admin
 - Create tournament
 - Input results
-- Add teams to tournamentss???
+- Add teams to tournamentss

 ### PLayers / Teams
 - At least 16 teams in a tournament
 - Teams cannot play in multiple matches at the same time

+#### PLayer
+- Regester self
+- Remove from team
+- Edit self
+- Create a team and promote themself

 #### Team captains
 - Canot be in more than one team
 - Sign their team into the compatiotion / tournament
 - Creates his team
-- modify team memebers
+- modify team memebers (removing and adding)
+- !!
+IF we allow team captain to remove them self from team then what happenes??!!
+- !!
+CLUB OWNER (IS THERE A CLUB OWNER) creates captian who then can create a team !!

 ### Spectators
 - TO see maches and tournaments
+- Get game schedule
+- Get results
+- See teams and clubs

 # Prioritized Requirements
 ### A
+-
 - TO arcive turnoments after they play out
 - Each player is in 1 team
 ### B